 We decide in favor of the project with the shorter payback period, and our choice would be project "Blue".
-Notice that we do not apply present values.
+Notice that we do not apply present values explicitly.

-In general, we emphasize that the methods using Net Present Value (NPV), Internal Rate of Return (IRR), Benefit / Cost Ratio (BCR), or Opportunity Cost (OC), all are based upon the calculation of present values of estimated future cash inflows and outflows.
+In general, we emphasize that the methods using Net Present Value (NPV), Internal Rate of Return (IRR), Benefit / Cost Ratio (BCR), or Opportunity Cost (OC), are all based upon the calculation of present values of estimated future cash inflows and outflows.
 In a mathematical sense, they usually lead us to the same project selection results.
 Typically, application of one of these methods is enough.
-In sub-section Free Project Management Tools, we offer a template with some more examples filled in.
+In sub-section Free Downloads, we offer a template with some more examples filled in.

 If available, we can take initial risk assessments into consideration of the evaluation of project proposals.
 The following chart shows an example of this comparative analysis.

 We represent each project by a bubble with the size of the bubble indicating the project volume.
 Those with high NPV and low risk value we should choose, those with low NPV and high risk value avoid.
 For the others we need to consider other criteria like estimated profit, payback period, etc. We find our two projects, "Blue" and "Red", but now, the picture does not immediately lead to the selection of "Blue" since it seems to have a much higher risk value than "Red".

 The examples we used above are rather simple and therefore, the corresponding results suggest equivalent selection decisions.
 In sub-section A Project Selection Case, we describe a more realistic situation where the "mathematical" results do not match our intuitive evaluation.

 We do not recommend integrating those risk values into the interest rates for any of the PV based calculations.
 Rather consider them being independent of other parameters.